Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 Here’s an example of an evergreen clause:

-"This contract shall remain in effect indefinitely until either party submits a written termination notice at least X days before the intended termination date.
+"This agreement shall remain in effect indefinitely until either party submits a written termination notice at least X days before the intended termination date.
 In the absence of a termination notice, the Agreement shall continue in perpetuity."

 Are autorenewal clauses enforceable?